GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

    The operation was successful.
 The server commands will use the java arguments and java home specified in the properties file located in /opt/opendj/config/java.properties

    ```
    We need to make all nodes accessible to each other by setting the listening address to `0.0.0.0`.
-In your command you may have to change `cn=directory manager` to your CN ( by default `cn=directory manager` unless changed ) ,and  `<password>` to your password set in the first installation of Gluu on node 1.
-If the below commands are not connecting try changing `localhost` to the nodes explicit IP addresss, here that would be `159.203.126.10` and `138.197.65.243`.**Restart all nodes**
+In your command you may have to change `cn=directory manager` to your CN ( by default `cn=directory manager` unless changed ), and  `<password>` to the password set in the first installation of Gluu on node 1.
+If the below commands are not connecting, try changing `localhost` to the nodes' explicit IP addresss, here that would be `159.203.126.10` and `138.197.65.243`.**Restart all nodes**

    **Run both commands**